COVID-19 — a vista for Pak-India dialogue?

 Dr. Sultan mentioned that it's the PM's vision to build a one disease surveillance network.
 When I pointed out transnational codependencies and that epidemics do not recognize borders nor politics, Dr Sultan said that for humanitarian reasons, "Pakistan is willing and happy to share Covid19 data and best practices with its neighbours, and the rest of the world.”

-Considering the fact that India is still struggling with Covid19 (https://www.nytimes.com/2020/08/28/world/asia/india-coronavirus.html), is it worth exploring a dialogue on mutual cooperation in public health?
-Improving health infrastructure and preserving the environment are two of Prime Minister Imran Khan’s key policy goals along with accountability and peace.
-Can the two nuclear-armed neighbours use the opportunity provided by a dangerous pandemic and a climate crisis to begin a dialogue on peace and justice?
+Considering the fact that India is still struggling with Covid19 (https://www. nytimes.com/2020/08/28/world/asia/india-coronavirus.html), is it worth exploring a dialogue on mutual cooperation in public health?